 Recently Debbie has been leading a small team working on the development of a robust calibration technique, and new processing software for the Short Wave Spectrometer (SWS) and Spectral Hemispheric Irradiance Measurements (SHIMS) instruments, which are used to measure radiation.
 She has also been working on fully documenting and characterising these instruments.

 Another aspect of Debbie's work is to analyse data collected as part of the EUCAARI field campaign, LONGREX (LONG Range EXperiment) using aircraft data collected during May 2008.
 Debbie's contribution to this project is to investigate the radiative effects of different types of European aerosol, and impacts of that aerosol on climate and air quality.
 This work is being carried out in collaboration with scientists at the University of Reading Department of Meteorology and the University of Manchester Centre for Atmospheric Science.

 Debbie also maintains a strong interest in atmospheric chemistry, with a particular interest in biogenic emissions and halogen chemistry.
 She has contacts within the UK and wider European atmospheric chemistry community and continues to advise external and internal research partners on halocarbon chemistry.

 Debbie joined the Met Office in 2007 where she initially worked on the development of new canisters for sampling atmospheric trace gases.
 She then used her atmospheric chemistry knowledge to play a key role in improving the performance of a highly sensitive fluorescence and absorption based instrument used to measure water vapour.
-In 2009 Debbie started her current role working part time in the instrument group and part time in the aerosol research group, both within Observational Studies.
+In 2009 Debbie started her current role working part time in the instrument group and part time in the aerosol research group, both within Observation Based Research.